Aggressive Arcadia & Whittier Workers’ Compensation Attorneys You Can Trust

 The State of California is one of only a dozen states that have instituted no-fault workers’ compensation laws.
 These laws provide access to workers’ compensation benefits and are designed to protect employees.
 However, the deadlines and paperwork requirements can be confounding, especially after suffering an injury.
 Our Arcadia & Whittier workers’ compensation attorneys can help expedite your claim, and ensure you are pursuing all the benefits you are entitled to by law.

-With years of experience protecting injured employees, our workers’ compensation attorneys at Hanning & Sacchetto, LLP continuously deliver successful results for our Southern California community.
+With years of experience protecting injured employees, our Whittier & Arcadia workers’ compensation attorneys at Hanning & Sacchetto, LLP continuously deliver successful results for our Southern California community.
 You shouldn’t have to settle for anything less than the full spectrum of benefits to which you are entitled after being injured on the job.
-Get help from skilled Arcadia & Whittier workers’ compensation attorneys who are dedicated to fighting for injured workers’ rights.
+Get help from skilled Arcadia & Whittier workers’ comp attorneys who are dedicated to fighting for injured workers’ rights.
 Contact us today for a free consolation.

 Employer Responsibilities: Workers’ Compensation in California